Charles Howard, 1st Earl of Nottingham

-Charles Howard, 1st Earl of Nottingham, 2nd Baron Howard of Effingham, KG (1536 – 14 December 1624), known as Lord Howard of Effingham, was an English statesman and Lord High Admiral under Elizabeth I and James I. He was commander of the English forces during the battles against the Spanish Armada and was chiefly responsible for the victory that saved England from invasion by the Spanish Empire.
+Charles Howard, 1st Earl of Nottingham, 2nd Baron Howard of Effingham, KG (1536 – 14 December 1624), known as Lord Howard of Effingham, was an English statesman and Lord High Admiral under Elizabeth I and James I. He commanded the English fleet against the Spanish Armada in 1588 and was chiefly credited with securing the victory that safeguarded England from invasion by the Spanish Empire.
+According to Britannica, "Although he was not as talented a seaman as his subordinates Sir Francis Drake and John Hawkins, Howard's able leadership contributed greatly to this important English victory."

 Early life: 1536–1558

 Few details of Charles Howard's early life are known.
 He was born in 1536, and was the cousin of Queen Elizabeth.
 He was son of William Howard, 1st Baron Howard of Effingham (c.
-1510 – 1573) and Margaret Gamage (d.
+1510–1573) and Margaret Gamage (d.
 18 May 1581), daughter of Sir Thomas Gamage.
 He was a grandson of Thomas Howard, 2nd Duke of Norfolk.
 He was also the cousin of Anne Boleyn (Anne's mother was half-sister to Charles' father), and held several prominent posts during the reign of Anne's daughter, Elizabeth I.

 It is believed that Charles Howard was taught French and some Latin at the house of his uncle, the 3rd Duke of Norfolk.
 He was also educated in penmanship, chivalric exercises, and some legal traditions.
 He served as a page to his cousin Thomas who later became the 4th Duke of Norfolk.
 He also fished and hunted fervently throughout his life.

+In his childhood he was educated by John Foxe, the famous Protestant martyrologist and tutor in charge of the education of the children of Henry Howard, Earl of Surrey, a first cousin of Charles who was executed for treason in January 1547.
+During that time Howard lived with his cousins at Reigate Castle, one of the estates belonging to his uncle, the 3rd Duke of Norfolk.

 Howard served at sea under his father's command as a youth.
 In 1552, he was sent to France to become well-educated in the French language, but was soon brought back to England at the request of his father because of questionable or unexpected treatment.